Nitrous Oxide Psychosedation

 • Know a clinical protocol for the use of Nitrous Oxide/Oxygen Sedation

-Since we want each of you to feel completely confident and competent administering/monitoring N2O at the conclusion of the course, you will have the opportunity to practice both as an operator and a patient.
+We want each of you to feel confident and competent administering/monitoring N2O at the conclusion of the course, you will have the opportunity to practice both as an operator and a patient.
 Therefore, we need you to complete the following UF College of Dentistry patient paperwork prior to the start of the course.

 Faculty